History of education in New Zealand: Education Ordinance 1847

 In 1847, the governor of New Zealand, George Grey, took steps to support the existing network of mission schools through the Educational Ordinance 1847.
 This outlined the principles for education in New Zealand, including provision for government inspection and a requirement that "English language would become an integral part of the New Zealand education system for all, including Māori whose first language was Māori".
 It has been said that the intention of this was to assimilate Māori based on the prevailing belief at the time of the superiority of British civilisation with education seen as a means of "pacifying Māori...[and in]...providing a potential labouring class to help build the young colony".
 Another researcher described The Education Ordinance Act [as] a "way of disguising a policy, with aims of social control, assimilation and a means to further establish British rule in New Zealand...[and]...the first of several policies which would serve to see the Māori language being pushed out of schools in favour of English".

 Native Schools Act 1858

 This Act enabled income for the mission schools while stipulating that Māori students must attend as boarders.
 Numbers of Maori attending these schools were not high by 1850, and because the government struggled to find the funds, most of the mission schools were closed in the 1860s.
 In the 1850s about 25% of Pākehā could not read or write, and another 14% could only read.
 Some schools were set up by religious groups, and others by provincial governments.
 Nelson and Otago had more efficient and better funded education systems than northern provinces such as Auckland.
 However the Auckland Board of Education was set up 1857 under the Education Act of that year, and had 45 schools by 1863.
+The first Normal School, which incorporated teacher training, was Moray Place School in Dunedin, which opened in January 1976.
+The Christchurch Normal School opened in April of the same year.